Enderman-brewer/Useful-AI-prompts/readme.md

 <summary>AI RP V2.1.1 (current)</summary>

 > [!NOTICE]
-> This is supported by Claude, Gemini, ChatGPT and most supported AI models, Claude has best support while Perplexity feels wrong.
+> This is supported by Claude, Gemini, ChatGPT and most supported AI models, Claude has best support.

 ````
 Please load this skill, do not execute until needed